tomzcn/talking-structured-like-program-code/README.md

 Operation is as follows.

-1. open file "toeve.html" in browser.
+1. open file <a href="https://tomzcn.github.io/talking-structured-like-program-code/toeve.html">"toeve.html"</a> in browser.

 2. click "r2e".